Prag8855/aab/content/guides/getting-married-in-germany.md

 - [ ] **Certificate of no impediment to marriage** (*Ehefähigkeitszeugnis*)
     You can usually get it from your embassy.
 To get this document, you might need to send more documents.
 It can take a few weeks.
 Some countries don't to give a valid *Ehefähigkeitszeugnis*.
 Your certificate might need to be approved by a *Kammergericht* for around €75.
 - [ ] **Divorce certificate**
     If you were married before, you need it to prove your divorce.
-If it's not a EU birth certificate, it needs an *Apostille* and [certified translation](/glossary/beglaubigte%20Übersetzung).
+If it's not an EU birth certificate, it needs an *Apostille* and [certified translation](/glossary/beglaubigte%20Übersetzung).

 If your name, gender or nationality changed, you might need certificates to prove it: